 Wellness Education is committed to empowering students to engage in wellness.
 This includes all aspects of wellness, which includes their physical health and wellness, but also the other dimensions of wellness.
-For more information about how TCU is planning to keep our community healthy and engaged during the Fall 2020 semester, please visit the connected campus guide.
+For more information about how TCU is planning to keep our community healthy and engaged, please visit the connected campus guide.

 What is COVID-19?

 There are many types of human coronaviruses including some that commonly cause mild upper-respiratory tract illnesses, like the common cold.

 Why is it named COVID-19?

 On February 11, 2020, the World Health Organization announced an official name for the disease that is causing the 2019 novel coronavirus outbreak, first identified in Wuhan China.
 The new name of this disease is coronavirus disease 2019, abbreviated as COVID-19.
 In COVID-19, ‘CO’ stands for ‘corona,’ ‘VI’ for ‘virus,’ and ‘D’ for disease.
 Formerly, this disease was referred to as “2019 novel coronavirus”, or “2019-nCoV”.

 How does COVID-19 spread?

 The virus that causes COVID-19 is thought to spread mainly from person to person, mainly through respiratory droplets produced when an infected person coughs, sneezes, or talks.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 Spread is more likely when people are in close contact with one another (within about 6 feet).